 I have a long-standing interest in protein thermodynamics, starting with haemoglobin, but also including sugars, peptides and small molecule drugs.
 I have been invited to speak at a variety of meetings on this topic, and my work on the peptide-binding protein OppA has proved very popular as a system to test ideas on relating protein structures and ligand binding energies.
 My work on OppA in the 1990s was the first attempt to relate a number of crystal structures of a protein bound to several different ligands, and the ligand affinity measured by calorimetry.
 A freely available paper describing the crystallographic and thermodynamic analyis of several OppA complexes can be found via Pubmed here.

 Two commentaries of mine on the calculation of ligand affinity from static protein crystallographic models have been highly cited, the first, published in 1999, pointed out that many algorithms were highly simplistic and unlikely to work reliably and generally.
 The second shows that there is no thermodynamic basis for believing that separate entropic and enthalpic terms can be calculated even approximately from static, desolvated models.
-The two papers can be downloaded from these links: 1999 and 2005.
+The two papers can be downloaded here and here.

 If you would like to contact me or my group, please find the relevant information on the Contact page.